mike-wendt/demos/datasets/mortgage-viz-data.md

 ## Data Details

 For the cuXfilter GTC mortgage visualization demo to work, the properly scored and formatted dataset (2006-2017) is required and available for [download here (1.9GB)](https://s3.us-east-2.amazonaws.com/rapidsai-data/viz-data/146M_predictions_v2.arrow.gz).

+For more details about its context read our blog [Accelerating Cross Filtering with cuDF](https://medium.com/rapids-ai/accelerating-cross-filtering-with-cudf-3b4c29c89292).

 The raw data comes from the [Mortgage Data Section](https://rapidsai.github.io/demos/datasets/mortgage-data) and the risk score is generated from a model trained on an end to end workflow using the RAPIDS framework.